Barrick Mining: Mining practices

-Environmental and human rights violations have taken place around a number of mining operations that are now closed or were previously operated by a different company, including violence in Papua New Guinea and Tanzania.
-Forty people were arrested in Chile following a demonstration against the potential environmental impacts of a mining project that has not been built.
-Executives of Acacia Mining, which had mining operations in Tanzania and was acquired in 2019, had faced charges of bribery, conspiracy, forgery, money-laundering, tax-evasion and environmental damage.
-There have also been small groups of opposition in the Dominican Republic.
+Mali Mining Code Dispute (2023-2025)

+In November 2025, Barrick Mining Corporation resolved a two-year dispute with the Government of Mali over the Loulo-Gounkoto gold mine, one of Africa’s largest gold operations.
+The conflict began in 2023 when Mali introduced a revised mining code that increased royalty rates, raised taxes, and expanded state participation in mining projects.
+Barrick initially resisted adopting the new code, prompting the Malian government to seize gold shipments, impose a provisional administration on the mine, and detain four Barrick employees.

+Under the settlement, Barrick agreed to pay approximately 244 billion CFA francs (US$430 million), including 144 billion CFA francs within six days of signing and additional amounts through VAT-credit offsets.
+In return, Mali dropped all charges against Barrick and its affiliates, released the detained employees, and restored operational control of Loulo-Gounkoto to the company.
+Barrick also withdrew its arbitration case at the International Centre for Settlement of Investment Disputes (ICSID) and agreed to operate under Mali’s 2023 mining code.

+The Loulo-Gounkoto complex, which produced 723,000 ounces of gold in 2024, is 80% owned by Barrick and 20% by the Malian state.
+Analysts estimate the mine could generate up to US$1.5 billion in operating cash flow annually once production resumes, though full ramp-up may take six to twelve months.
+The resolution highlights growing Resource nationalism in West Africa, where governments seek greater revenue from mining amid record-high Gold prices.

-Voluntary Principles on Security and Human Rights
+Voluntary Principles on Security and Human Rights (2010)

 In 2010, Barrick Gold Corporation became the 18th company to join the Voluntary Principles on Security and Human Rights which provides "guidance to extractives companies on maintaining the security of their operations in a manner that respects human rights and fundamental freedoms."
 Admission follows an eight step process that requires approval by the Voluntary Principles plenary, the main decision-making body, consisting of all active members, drawn from participating governments, companies and non-governmental organizations.
 Barrick Gold participates in a number of corporate social responsibility programs, such as the United Nations Global Compact.
 The company is a signatory to the Extractive Industries Transparency Initiative.
 It also participates in The Global Reporting Initiative, Business for Social Responsibility and The Global Business Coalition on HIV/Aids, Tuberculosis and Malaria.
 On September 7, 2007, Barrick was added to the Dow Jones Sustainability Index.
 The company is a member of The International Leadership Council (ILC) of The Nature Conservancy.
 In Papua New Guinea, the Porgera Joint Venture participated in the development of a wildlife conservation area in the Kaijende Highlands.